mui/material-ui/docs/pages/blog/october-2019-update.md

 - 📅 We will start to work on a [major upgrade](https://github.com/mui-org/material-ui-pickers/issues/1293) of the date/time picker components.

 - 🧮 We will start to work on a data table component.
 The core will be be open-source.
 The advanced features of the data grid will be behind an enterprise subscription ⭐️.
 This is an effort [of our roadmap](/discover-more/roadmap/) to better answer enterprise needs.
+To get a rough idea of what's coming, you can read: https://uxdesign.cc/design-better-data-tables-4ecc99d23356.

 - ❓ Please upvote our [GitHub issues](https://github.com/mui-org/material-ui/issues) if you want something specific.
 The number of 👍 helps us to prioritize.